By Melissa McLaughlin

 Joel 2:1 – Blow the trumpet in Zion;

 sound the alarm on my holy hill.

 Let all who live in the land tremble,

 for the day of the Lord is coming.

-This year The Feast of Trumpets will be from sundown September 18 to sundown September 20, 2020.
+This year The Feast of Trumpets will be from sundown September 6-8th, 2021.
 The Messianic Sabbath website lists information and dates of additional Feast Days.